 It's just outrageous.

-So like you said, you could go you could go confiscate all the profits from Exxon or from Lee Raymond, and it wouldn't affect an individual because the money is not gonna go back to individuals, and even if it did, it's not enough to matter.
+Like you said, you could go confiscate all the profits from Exxon or from Lee Raymond, and it wouldn't affect an individual because the money is not going to go back to individuals.

-Democrats love to say we need to raise taxes on the rich.
+Democrats love to say, we need to raise taxes on the rich.

 It's unfair.